yehia67/documentation/getting-started/0.1/how-to-guides/run-your-own-iri-node.md

 # Run your own IRI node

-**An IRI [node](../basics/nodes.md) is a server that runs the IRI node software.
-This software is used on the [Mainnet and Devnet networks](../references/iota-networks.md).**
+**An IRI [node](../network/nodes.md) is a server that runs the IRI node software.
+This software is used to validate and store transactions on the [Mainnet and Devnet networks](../network/iota-networks.md).**

 By running your own IRI node, you have the following benefits:

-- You have your own direct access to a ledger on an IOTA network instead of having to connect to someone else's node
+- You have your own direct access to the Tangle instead of having to connect to someone else's node
-- You help the IOTA network to become more distributed by adding to the number of ledgers and validating other users' transactions
+- You help the IOTA network to become more distributed by validating other users' transactions

-In this guide, you're going to run your own IRI node in a [Docker](https://www.docker.com/) container.
+In this guide, you run your own IRI node in a [Docker](https://www.docker.com/) container.

 ## Prerequisites